For some time, I’ve been fixing my and my circle’s iPhones in terms of hardware difficulties: battery change, screen replacement, etc.

 Only Buy From Respected Sellers

-- battery exploding(thank goodness, not happened to me),
+- battery could explode(thank goodness, not happened to me),

-- screen not fit enough(that was a pain in the ass),
+- screen would not fit perfectly(that was a pain in the ass),

-Therefore, don’t act cheap and don’t buy what the other sellers are saying and go for the parts from reputable sources.
-As far as I’m aware of, there are two reputable sources: iFixit and eTradeSupply.
+Therefore, don’t act cheap and don’t listen to what the other sellers are saying and go for the parts from reputable sources.
+As far as I’m aware of, there are only two reputable sources: iFixit and eTradeSupply.